ArjunSohur/np_Django_backend/README.md

 Trying to build the web app on django

-Finished: auth
+Finished: front end of prefs page (90%)

-Working on: class view and parsing through json strings as they come
+Working on: edit issue with front end of prefs page && back end of prefs page